Crispy Fried Chicken

 1. You must be organized by setting up your breading and frying stations ahead of time.

-Over the years I have tasted many different varieties of fried chicken and I think that I have finally perfected my recipe for the crispiest fried chicken that combines my love of classic southern style and many of the Asian influenced fried chicken that I also crave.
-This recipe is a hybrid of two and I also will show you how to make my famous Sweet Soy Glaze using simple ingredients like:
+It combines my love of classic Southern style fried chicken with many of the Asian influences that I also crave.
+I’ll teach you how to make this hybrid recipe and I also will show you how to make my famous Sweet Soy Glaze using simple ingredients like:

 • Soy Sauce